MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ## TTLS configuration items

 EAP-TTLS is a standards-based EAP tunneling method that supports mutual authentication and provides a secure tunnel for client inclusion authentication by using EAP methods and other legacy protocols.
-The addition of EAP-TTLS in Windows Server 2012 provides only client-side support, for the purpose of supporting interoperation with the most commonly-deployed RADIUS servers that support EAP-TTLS.
+In Windows Server 2012, the inclusion of EAP-TTLS only provides support on the client-side.
+This is done to enable interoperation with the most commonly deployed RADIUS servers that support EAP-TTLS.

 This section lists the items that can be configured for EAP-TTLS.